Skip to Content

 Where To Stay in Gananoque and the Thousand Islands

-Toronto To Montreal Stop 7: A Visit To Upper Canada And A String Of Islands
+Toronto To Montreal Stop 7: Upper Canada Village

-The next stop on our road trip between Toronto and Montreal is about an hour down the 401.
-Exit on Upper Canada Rd. and turn left onto HWY 2 (You can also continue up HWY 2 directly from Kingston if you want to replace the high speeds with nicer views).
+The next stop on your road trip between Toronto and Montreal is about an hour down the 401.
+Exit on Upper Canada Rd. and turn left onto HWY 2 (You can also continue up HWY 2 directly from Kingston if you want to replace the high speeds of the 401 with the serene scenery of the Lakefrtont).

 Upper Canada Village